- Majors & Minors

 - In the Community

 Gain a new perspective on the world with a minor in women's studies.

-This practical minor nicely complements any major we offer.
+This practical minor nicely complements any major we offer, including Spanish, psychology, sociology, creative writing and anthropology.
 You'll learn to look at the world from a gender-sensitive perspective—a valuable skill no matter what career path you plan to take.